pytest-dev/pytest-mimesis/CONTRIBUTING.md

 3. Adds tests for the new changes
 4. Edit documentation if you have changed something significant
 5. Run `pytest` again to make sure it is still working
+6. Run `flake8` to make sure that your code is passing our style check

 ## Other help